 Superior in taste to the store-bought variety, homemade matzo is quite easy to prepare.
 Use it to make Chef Michael Solomonov’s Brisket with Spiced Coffee and Charoset Juice, which layers the braised meat between pieces of matzo in a casserole dish.

 - 2 cups (10 oz./315 g) all-purpose flour, plus more for dusting

 - 1/2 tsp. salt

-On a floured work surface, roll out the dough balls about 1/8 inch thick and place on baking sheets.
+On a floured work surface, roll out the dough balls about 1/8 inch (3 mm) thick and arrange the dough in a single layer on baking sheets.
 Bake until the matzo is lightly browned and crispy, 3 to 5 minutes.
 Makes 16 pieces; serves 8.

 Recipe courtesy of Chef Michael Solomonov, Zahav, Philadelphia